 Sewer Cleaning Recycling Trucks: Purpose Built vs. Bolt-On Accessory

 Understanding your options in today’s combination sewer cleaner market can be daunting, let alone considering the possibility of a water recycling sewer cleaner.
-In the past few years, the market has seen an upward trend in the purchasing and utilization of water recyclers in place of traditional combination trucks.
+Over the past few years, the market has experienced an upward trend in the adoption of water recyclers as an alternative to traditional combination trucks.
 There are many reasons contractors and municipalities may choose a recycler.
 Most notable is the ability to work a full day utilizing one tank of water, eliminating time lost associated with debris dumping and refilling water tanks throughout the day.
 This vastly improves productivity and, in many cases, increases profit.

 Purpose Built Recycler Vac Truck

-Water Recycling in Sewer Cleaning is becoming more and more prominent in America due to decreased environmental impact and increased productivity.
+Water Recycling in Sewer Cleaning is becoming increasingly prominent in America due to its decreased environmental impact and increased productivity.

-There are two options when purchasing a water recycler: add a recycling component to a traditional combination truck or buy a purpose-built water recycler.
-It is essential to understand what you are getting and to set your expectations accordingly.
+When purchasing a water recycler, you have two options: add a recycling component to a traditional combination truck or buy a purpose-built water recycler.
+It is essential to understand what you are getting and set your expectations accordingly.
 This article will reference Option A for the bolt-on system and Option B for the purpose-built system.

 Option A: Bolt-On Water Recycler System

-The bolt-on or add-on to a traditional combination sewer cleaner is similar to the addition of aftermarket accessories in the automotive industry that allows a product to do additional functions or perform outside of the intentional design for the vehicle.
+The bolt-on or add-on to a traditional combination sewer cleaner is similar to the addition of aftermarket accessories in the automotive industry, which allows a product to perform additional functions or perform outside of the vehicle’s intentional design.

-The concept of providing the customer with additional features by adding a filter or series of filters to a traditional combination truck is excellent.
+The concept of providing the customer with additional features by adding a filter or sa eries of filters to a traditional combination truck is excellent.
 The cost to the manufacturer is very low, and the cost to the customer is lower than that of a purpose-built recycling truck.
 However, there are definite drawbacks to this option.
-In the field, users comment that bolt-on recyclers are ineffective in removing grease or fine silts, as the filters used become blinded and easily clogged with material.
+In the field, users report that bolt-on recyclers are ineffective in removing grease or fine silts, as the filters used become clogged with material and easily blocked.
 Time spent in the field has proven that most sewer systems contain lines with grease and/or silt.

 Let us consider this option, ignoring the grease filtration issue.
 If no grease exists, what is the smallest solid that a bolt-on recycling component can filter?
 What is the PPM (parts per million) of solids in the system that remain after the filtration process is complete?